Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Practical implementation

-Even if $\pi(U_t; \theta)$ can be inferred as eq.~\eqref{eq:policy_compose}, it is not directly possible to sample the candidates of the action sequence from it.
+Although, $\pi(U_t; \theta)$ can be inferred as eq.~\eqref{eq:policy_compose}, it is not directly possible to sample the candidates of the action sequence from it.
 Therefore, with reference to rejection sampling~\cite{bishop2006pattern}, the action sequence $U_t^{\tilde{n}}$ sampled from $\pi^+(U_t; \theta^+)$ is evaluated using the following rejection criterion to determine whether to reject or accept it.

 where $Z$ denotes the normalization constant of $\pi(U_t^{\tilde{n}}; \theta)$.
-The smaller $w^{\tilde{n}}$ is, the more preferentially it is rejected.
-In the standard rejection sampling, $Z$ is obtained a priori or adaptively, and each sample is judged independently for rejection or acceptance, and this process is repeated until the required number of samples ($N$ in this case) are accepted.
-This repetition, however, takes non-constant computational time, deteriorating the real-time performance.
+The smaller $\bar{\pi}^-(U_t^{\tilde{n}}; \theta)$, the more preferentially it is rejected.
+In standard rejection sampling, each sample is independently evaluated with $Z$ (found a priori or adaptively) for rejection or acceptance.
+This process is repeated until the required number of samples ($N$ in this case) is accepted.
+Performing repeated computations can negatively impact real-time performance, because the amount of time required to complete these computations can vary.
+Therefore, in Reject MPC, after sampling $\{U_t^{\tilde{n}}\}_{\tilde{n}=1}^{\tilde{N}}$ with $\tilde{N} \gg N$ first, the relatively unsuitable ones for $\pi(U_t; \theta)$ are rejected, selecting $\{U_t^n\}_{n=1}^N \subset \{U_t^{\tilde{n}}\}_{\tilde{n}=1}^{\tilde{N}}$ in one batch process with the constant computational time depending on $\tilde{N}$.
+The selection probability of each candidate can be defined without finding $Z$ as follows: